patrickschu/chapter2/README.md

-# chapter2
+# Chapter 2

-Code used for second chapter.
+Clustertools, a module used for cluster analysis and inspection.

+Egrammartools, a module used for extraction of e-grammar features.